Tejas1620/LandingPage-03/README.md

 3. You can add additional CSS files if necessary for specific components or sections.

-4. Ensure responsiveness by using media queries to adjust styles for different screen sizes.

-5. Test the landing page on various devices and browsers to ensure it looks and functions as expected.

 ## Deployment

 You can deploy your HTML CSS landing page on a web hosting service of your choice, or you can use platforms like GitHub Pages, Netlify, or Vercel for free hosting.